hyrwork/react-native-row/README.md

 # react-native-row

-A (proposed) wrapper around the react-native View component enabling concise assignment of flexbox properties
+A wrapper around the react-native View component enabling concise assignment of flexbox properties

-## installation
+## installation (not yet!)

     npm install react-native-row